jlangch/venice/doc/readme/start.md

 This is by far the easiest way to setup a local Venice REPL environment regardless of the operating system (Windows, MacOSX, or Linux).

-You just need the Venice JAR as prerequisite.
+You just need a Java JRE/JDK and the Venice JAR as prerequisite.

 The automated setup will create a REPL launcher script with the Java classpath correctly setup, will download the Jansi library from Maven, and add some example